Helpful How-To: Teaching Kids About Money

 As early as age 5, children begin to form their own money attitudes that influence behavior.
 Kids who are able to connect saving to increased gratification will be more cautious when spending compared to a child who has yet to discern that relationship.

-Though peers, the media, and a variety of other sources influence children, you can play a large role in shaping money attitudes.
+Though peers, the media, and a variety of other sources that influence children, you can play a large role in shaping money attitudes.
 Lead by example and help kids understand the rationale behind why you do what you do.

 Related Articles